ZONE RESIDENCY.

 CHOREOGRAPHERS.

-Zenon Dance is excited to announce Amanda Sachs and Shannon Hartle Dolan as the Fall 2023 Zenon Dance Zone Choreographer.
-The Zone Dance program is designed to join Zenon’s community of dancers in a shared dance experience with local choreographers.
-This season will culminate in a showcase sharing Zenon Dance Zone works with guest artists on Friday and Saturday, December 15 & 16, 2023 at 7:30pm at the TEK Box in The Cowles Center for Dance & the Performing Arts (2nd Floor).
+The Zone Dance program is designed to provide a shared dance experience for Zenon’s community of dancers with local choreographers.
+This season will culminate in a showcase, where Zenon Dance Zone works will be shared with guest artists on December 13 & 14 at 7:30 pm.
+The showcase will take place at the TEK Box in Hennepin Center for the Arts (2nd Floor).

 WORK DESCRIPTION